falexandrou/falexandrou.github.io/_posts/2018-02-14-downsizing-root-ebs-volume.md

     <div class="image fit"><img src="/img/posts/ebs-2.jpg" alt="EBS Volume downsize - Attach the volumes to the new instance" /></div>
 9. Make sure the file system you're trying to resize is in order by running `sudo e2fsck -f /dev/xvdf1`.
 If you're resizing a different partition on the drive, change the number 1 to the partition number you wish to resize.
 10. If any errors came up via the `e2fsck` command, head over to [this page](https://linux.101hacks.com/unix/e2fsck/){:target="_blank"} to get the right command for the fix.
 Don't panic :)
 11. We now need to shrink the filesystem to its lowest possible.
 This process is key for us because we're gonna use `dd` to copy the contents of the old volume bit by bit.
+Run:
+    ```bash
+    sudo resize2fs -M -p /dev/xvdf1
+    ```
-Run `sudo resize2fs -M -p /dev/xvdf1` (or change the "1" to your corresponding partition) and make a note of the last line it will output.
+    (or change the "1" to your corresponding partition) and make a note of the last line it will print.
 It will take some time, but the last line would eventually look something like:
     ```bash
     The filesystem on /dev/xvdf1 is now 28382183 (4k) blocks long.
     ```
-12. Convert the number of 4k blocks that the `resize2fs` command printed into MB and round it up a bit, for example 28382183 * 4 / 1024 ~= 110867, so round it up at 115000.
+12. Convert the number of 4k blocks that the `resize2fs` command printed into MB and round it up a bit, for example **28382183 * 4 / 1024 ~= 110867**, so round it up at **115000**.
 13. Copy the entire old volume device (not just the partition) to the new volume device, bit by bit so that we're certain we have both the partition table & data in the boot partition:
     ```bash
     sudo dd if=/dev/xvdf of=/dev/xvdg bs=1M count=110867